wyatt8740/Pokemon-Type-Matchup-Calculator/README.md

 pretty much for private use - but I felt proud enough of figuring out Common Lisp that I decided to share.

-The type match-up data in the code was translated from the ROM data of
-Pokémon: Crystal Version.
+The generation II through V type match-up data in the code was translated from the ROM data of Pokémon: Crystal Version.
+Generation I's was taken from Red version.

 All in all, this was just an excuse for me to use a Lisp - it just seemed like the kind of problem that Lisps would be suited to solving (association lists